 14. Clean the Nozzle

 Clean the nozzle after every 2-3 layers of a same-colored glaze and after each layer of a different colored glaze.
 This will make the glazing cleaner, finer and prevents the nozzle from getting clogged.
 You can use some warm water to clear the nozzle.
-Opening up your spray gun and cleaning out works the best.
+Opening up your spray gun and cleaning it out works the best.

 15. Thoroughly Dry Each Layer